P2U-SLAM: A Monocular Wide-FoV SLAM System Based on Point Uncertainty and Pose Uncertainty: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{ntensive} investigation on Visual Simultaneous Localization and Mapping (SLAM), a method utilizing sensors to estimate agent pose and establish a map of environment~\cite{cadena2016past,forster2014svo,forster2016svo,engel2017direct,2017Stereo,zubizarreta2020direct,mur2015orb,mur2017orb,qin2018vins,10461980,9994237,10591477,10542573,10260268}, is emerging for decades, in the field of autonomous navigation and intelligent transportation system.
-Given the robustness of many research works on SLAM suffering from rapid motion and dynamic scenarios, wide Field of View (FoV) cameras (Fig.~\ref{fig:exibition_for_mobile_platform}), such as panoramic annular cameras or fisheye cameras, have become a kind of important sensor for SLAM application in light of their natural wider overlap area across frames~\cite{7009773,9554752,8813985,10610351,hu2019indoor,chen2019palvo,chen2021panoramic,wang2022pal}.
+\IEEEPARstart{I}{ntensive} investigation on Visual Simultaneous Localization and Mapping (SLAM), a method utilizing sensors to estimate agent pose and establish a map of environment~\cite{cadena2016past,forster2014svo,forster2016svo,engel2017direct,2017Stereo,zubizarreta2020direct,mur2015orb,mur2017orb,qin2018vins,10461980,9994237,10591477,10542573,10260268,Ge2024PIPOSLAMLV,Xu2022D2SLAMDA,Boche2025OKVIS2XOK}, is emerging for decades, in the field of autonomous navigation and intelligent transportation system.
+Given the robustness of many research works on SLAM suffering from rapid motion and dynamic scenarios, wide Field of View (FoV) cameras (Fig.~\ref{fig:exibition_for_mobile_platform}), such as panoramic annular cameras or fisheye cameras, have become an important type of sensor for SLAM application in light of their natural wider overlap area across frames~\cite{7009773,9554752,8813985,10610351,hu2019indoor,chen2019palvo,chen2021panoramic,wang2022pal}.

 There have been multiple visual SLAM (vSLAM) frameworks~\cite{campos2021orb,hu2019indoor,matsuki2018omnidirectional,chen2019palvo,chen2021panoramic,wang2022pal, wang2024pal,wang2022lf} owning the ability to apply wide-FoV cameras and obtain progress of robustness for enhancing pose estimation in real-world transportation scenarios.
 These frameworks have realized the adaptation of the nonlinear wide-FoV camera models and the corresponding epipolar constraint due to nonlinear models.